 It’s even more important to know how to tell if you’re in ChexSystems, to check for fraudulent activity.
 If someone opened an account in your name or did other fraudulent activity, it will likely appear on the report.
 Not only can you clear up your ChexSystems report, but you may also want to check your consumer credit to see if they hit you there too.

-There are a couple of ways to find out if you’re in ChexSystems.
+There are several ways to find out if you’re in ChexSystems.

 You may wonder why it’s essential to know how to tell if you’re in ChexSystems.